hbergen/restaurant-inspections/README.md

 # Restaurant Inspections in King County, Washington (USA)

-The purpose of this project is to explore restaurant inspection data in King County.
+The purpose of this project is to explore public restaurant inspection records.

 ### About the data

-The King County Public Health Department provides an API to retrieve the data in XML format.
+The King County Public Health Department provides an API to retrieve the restaurant inspection data in XML format.

 API documentation can be found here: http://www.kingcounty.gov/healthservices/health/ehs/foodsafety/inspections/data.aspx